mgmeedendorp/ros-commu/README.md

 ### Exploring this repository

-This repository might, to someone unfamilliar with ROS, seem quite messy.
+This repository might seem quite messy to someone unfamilliar with ROS.
 My main advice is to work through the ROS tutorials on the project structure and start exploring this project by looking at the `src/dialogue/dialogue.launch` file.